-- A. The Contractor shall procure and maintain, at its own cost and expense, until final acceptance by the Owner of all the work covered by this Contract, the following kinds of insurance: - 1.
-Worker's Compensation Insurance.
-A policy complying with the requirements of the laws of the State of New York, including Coverage B Employer's Liability with limits as follows: (1) Bodily injury by accident \$1,000,000 each accident; (2) Bodily injury by disease \$1,000,000 each employee; and (3) Bodily injury by disease \$1,000,000 policy limit.
-This policy shall provide a Waiver of Subrogation in favor of the Owner.
+A. The Contractor shall procure and maintain, at its own cost and expense, until final acceptance by the Owner of all the work covered by this Contract, the following kinds of insurance:

+1. Worker's Compensation Insurance.
+A policy complying with the requirements of the laws of the State of New York and any other laws that may be applicable thereto, including Coverage B - Employer's Liability with a limit of not less than \$1,000,000.

 2. Contractor's Comprehensive General Liability Insurance.
-A standard commercial general liability insurance policy, with contractual, completed operations, explosion, collapse and underground property damage coverage's issued to and covering the liability of the Contractor for all work and operations under this Contract and all obligations assumed by the Contractor under this Contract.
-The Contractor shall provide Broad Form Commercial General Liability Insurance, and the Owner shall be an additional insured in the policy utilizing additional insured endorsements CG 20 10 10 01 and CG 20 37 10 01 or their equivalents and provide a Waiver of Subrogation in favor of Owner.
-The completed operations coverage's shall be maintained for not less than two years after acceptance of the work or until the end of the applicable Statute of Repose, whichever is greater.
-The limits of the Commercial General Liability policy shall be as follows:
+A standard comprehensive general liability insurance policy, with contractual, completed operations, explosion, collapse and underground property damage coverage's issued to and covering the liability of the Contractor for all work and operations under this Contract, all obligations assumed by the Contractor under this Contract and all damage to work performed by subcontractors on your behalf.
+The Contractor shall provide Broad Form Comprehensive General Liability Insurance, and the Owner shall be an additional insured in the policy.
+The policy shall include cross liability coverage and shall be endorsed to indicate that it is primary coverage.
+The completed operations coverage's shall be maintained for not less than two years after acceptance of the work.
+The coverage under such policy shall be not less than a combined single limit for Bodily Injury and Property Damage as follows, or such limits carried by the Contractor, whichever is greater: